getlift/lift/docs/server-side-website.md

 The `server-side-website` construct exposes the following variables:

-- `url`: the URL of the deployed website (either the CloudFront URL or the custom domain, if configured)
+- `url`: the URL of the deployed website (either the CloudFront URL or the first custom domain, if configured)

 For example: